stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 SIP Number: 022

-Title: A Trust-minimized 2-way Bitcoin Peg for Stacks
+Title: sBTC: Design of a Decentralized Two-way Peg for Bitcoin

 Authors:
 * Aaron Blankstein <aaron@hiro.so>